mberr/torch-ppr/README.md

 ```

 By the virtue of using PyTorch, the code seamlessly works on GPUs, too, and
-support auto-grad differentiation.
+supports auto-grad differentiation.
 Moreover, the calculation of personalized
 page rank supports automatic batch size optimization via
 [`torch_max_mem`](https://github.com/mberr/torch-max-mem).